skip to main |

 After completing his studies in London, Ambedkar returned to India.
 In July 1924, he founded the Bahishkrit Hitkaraini Sabha (Outcastes Welfare Association).
 The aim of the Sabha was to uplift the downtrodden socially and politically and bring them to the level of the others in the Indian society.
 In 1927, he led the Mahad March at the Chowdar Tank at Colaba, near Bombay, to give the untouchables the right to draw water from the public tank where he burnt copies of the 'Manusmriti' publicly.

-Dr. B.R.
-Ambedkar controversial decision to co-operate with the all-British Simon Commission which was to look into setting up a responsible Indian Government in India.
+In 1929, Ambedkar made the controversial decision to co-operate with the all-British Simon Commission which was to look into setting up a responsible Indian Government in India.
 The Congress decided to boycott the Commission and drafted its own version of a constitution for free India.
 The Congress version had no provisions for the depressed classes.
 Ambedkar became more skeptical of the Congress's commitment to safeguard the rights of the depressed classes.

 When a separate electorate was announced for the depressed classes under Ramsay McDonald 'Communal Award', Gandhiji went on a fast unto death against this decision.
 Leaders rushed to Dr. Ambedkar to drop his demand.
 On September 24, 1932, Dr. Ambedkar and Gandhiji reached an understanding, which became the famous Poona Pact.
 According to the pact the separate electorate demand was replaced with special concessions like reserved seats in the regional legislative assemblies and Central Council of States.